 - Artist must complete a Teaching Artist Training.
 These sessions are currently offered once a year.
 Please know that you must attend all sessions in the Training in order to receive certification.

-- Artist must submit all application materials.
+- Artist must submit all necessary application materials.

-- Artist must schedule interview with the FAA education coordinator.
+- Artist must schedule interview with the FAA Education Coordinator.

-What is the Teaching Artists Training Academy?
+What is the Teaching Artist Training?

-* Professional development for area artists to qualify for Alaska State Teaching Artist status.
-This will be a lively and informative series of hands-on presentations by expert teachers and administrators who will share knowledge, skills and techniques.
+- Professional development for area artists to qualify for Alaska State Teaching Artist status.
+This will be a lively and informative series of hands-on presentations by expert teachers and administrators who will share knowledge, skills, and techniques.
 A certificate will be awarded on completion of the course to equip you to work effectively in Fairbanks classrooms and beyond.